-Trigger finger, a condition that causes a finger to become stuck in a bent position, can be painful and cause limited movement and weakness in the fingers.
+Trigger finger is a condition that causes a finger to become stuck in a bent position.
+It can be painful and cause limited movement and weakness in the fingers.
 The problem occurs when the tendon that bends the finger gets stuck in a portion of the tendon sheath.
-To cure a trigger finger, your doctor may try either injections or surgical treatment.
-During a procedure called trigger finger release surgery, your doctor opens the area of the tendon sheath where your tendon is getting stuck, thereby curing your trigger finger.
+To cure this condition, your doctor may try either injections or surgical treatment.
+During surgery, your doctor opens the area of the tendon sheath where your tendon is getting stuck, thereby relieving pain and resorting finger motion..

 What does trigger finger release involve?

-Recovery from trigger finger release surgery generally takes around two weeks.
+Recovery from surgery generally takes around two weeks.
 During this time, your surgeon may recommend the following:

 - Rest the affected hand